 - Go decade by decade.
 Read the relevant chapters for each decade and then list out all the big events of that decade.

 - Try to draw out connections between all the big events and write them down.
-Also check for connections from previous decade or earlier.
+Also, check for connections from the previous decade or earlier.

 - Summarize the entire decade in a nice story like manner, but including details.
 Try to teach your study partner/mentor and send to us for publishing + feedback.

 - After you finish, start writing essays on each big event.

 - Attempt UPSC level questions and get feedback at our Answer Writing Practice section.